guidone/code-plug/README.md

 **CodePlug** is not a UI component and is not a framework, it's just a way to organize the code in order to fight the **monolith**.

-Every long term project has the same enemy: the complexity.
+**What's a monolith?** Every long term project has the same enemy: the complexity.
 Soon or later, feature after feature, the code base looks like a monolith: components and features become tightly coupled, impossible to remove old feature and dead code and adding new features introduces new bugs.

-Have you ever esitated of deleting old graphic assets from Christmas 2010 since your afraid that something might still use it?
+Have you ever esitated of deleting old graphic assets from _Christmas 2010_ since your afraid that something might still use it?
 If the answer is yes, then **CodePlug** is for you.

 How do you fight the monolith?
-With the _plugin-first_ method.
-The plugin-first method has 3 simple rules
+With the _plugin-first_ method.The plugin-first method has 3 simple rules

 1. Every feature is a plugin
 2. All files related to a plugin are packaged in the same folder